mrcuti/HUANANZHI-AD4-OPENCORE/README.md

 HUANANZHI X99-AD4 V2 OPENCORE

-OpenCore 0.9.4 For macOS Sierra --- Ventura
+OpenCore 0.9.4 For from Big Sur to Ventura

-with E52696v3 processor with last modified firmware enabled in bios (turbo-boost)+
+With E52696v3 processor with last modified firmware enabled in bios (turbo-boost)+

 Sleep/Wake OK.
 Two keystrokes wake up (unsolved)

-tested DRM on Safari - Netflix and Amazon video.
+Tested DRM on Safari - Netflix and Amazon video.
 Apple TV ok

 SM Bios Imac Pro 1,1.
 Put your smbios where the X on config.plist